 Table of Contents

-A commercial property with strong tenants in situ is more than just an investment – it is a working business model.
+Tenanted commercial properties are a proven business model.
 The appeal of a tenanted property can be further enhanced by proving a strong history of payments via bank statements and no history of arrears.

 An empty commercial property will always be seen as a going concern.
 Don’t worry.
 We will still buy an empty commercial property.